Guavus/hydrator-plugins/core-plugins/docs/File-batchsource.md

 ## Description

-File Batch Source is a plugin that is used when you want to read from a distributed file system.
+File Batch Source is a plugin, used to read from a distributed file system.

 ## Use Case

 Consider a scenario wherein you want to fetch log files from HDFS every hour and then store the logs in a TimePartitionedFileSet.
-It can be achieved my making configurational changes as described in the sections below.
+This can be achieved by making configurational changes as described in the following sections.

 ## Properties